erik-h/records/README.md

 To work on a development version of the project, run `npm start` to invoke the default file compiling and watching functionality from `react-scripts` provided to this project by `create-react-app`.
-For a production build, execute `npm run build`; this will place a minified version of the project into the `build/` directory.
+For a production build, execute `npm run build`; this will place a minified, deployment ready version of the project into the `build/` directory.

 ### Testing